RDoC ABCT Webinar: How Can RDoC Inform Suicide Intervention Research and Treatment?

 This webinar will focus on understanding and treating the complexity and heterogeneity of suicide.
 Presenters will discuss how using a mechanism-based approach to understand suicide can lead to better treatment.
 This presentation may be of interest to a wide range of groups including psychiatrists, psychologists, social workers, nurses, and other mental health professionals.

+Dr. Stacia Friedman-Hill from the National Institute of Mental Health will discuss the potential for the RDoC framework to guide discovery of modifiable targets for suicide prevention.
 Dr. Matthew Nock of Harvard University will utilize data from his research to shed light on psychobiological constructs relevant to suicide.
-Dr. Lisa Pan from the University of Pittsburgh will discuss using imaging and metabolomic markers to predict the risk of suicide.
-Finally, Dr. David Brent, also from the University of Pittsburgh, will talk about exemplars of interventions that work for suicide and the potential mechanisms underlying such treatments.
+Finally, Dr. David Brent, from the University of Pittsburgh, will talk about exemplars of interventions that work for suicide and the potential mechanisms underlying such treatments.